nayan32biswas/mongodb-odm/docs/tutorial/create.md

 {!./docs_src/tutorial/create/annotations/en/tutorial000.md!}

-Sometimes we need to assign an object and then change some data and insert data at the end.
+Sometimes we need to assign an object and then change some data and insert the data at the end.
 In that case, use the second approach.
-First, assign the object do all necessary changes, and save the document later.
+First, assign the object, do all necessary changes, and save the document later.

 ### Impact in Database

-After running the file we should find the two-player document in the `player` collection of the `test_db` database.
+After running the file, we should find the two player documents in the `player` collection of the `test_db` database.

 ## Full file code